Purdue-CS193/homework-0-ramchar350/index.md

 ## Welcome to Rushil Ramchand's CS193 Website

+### An official welcome for the website where you can find a bulleted list of my favorite things about CS193 and much more in the future!

+# Favorite things about CS193:
+- The TA's seem knowledgeable and funny
+- The lectures teach you applicable skills and no boring theory
+- All the terminal commands are linux based (win for mac)

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.